-- Pick your recording venue.
 Are you going to book a studio?
-Are you going to record at home using your computer or even, to go totally old school - 4-track recorder?
-Make sure whichever venue you choose is equipped with everything you need, and if you're recording at home, make sure you understand the acoustical quarks of the room.
+Are you going to record at home using your computer or even go totally old school with a 4-track recorder?
+Make sure whichever venue you choose is equipped with everything you need, and if you're recording at home, make sure you understand the acoustical quirks of the room.

-- Multi-track recording - each instrument being recorded independently on its own track- gives cleaner and more polished sound.
+Each instrument is recorded independently on its own track- gives cleaner and more polished sound.

-- Set up.
-For the drums, each individual drum should be miked, and the cymbals should each have two mics .
+For the drums, each individual drum should be miked, and the cymbals should each have two mics.
 The bass and guitar should each go through a DI.
 If you have a double guitar part, or to get a really clean sound, the guitarist can have a mic plus be hooked up to an amp in a separate room, to prevent bleed off the amp sound into the mic.